Power Blackouts: Contingency Plan or Reality?

 COP21, better known as the Paris Agreement, was hailed as a real breakthrough back in 2015.
 It is the first climate change protocol where all 186 countries are bound to report on their progress, Ireland included.

-The agreement is meant to entice governments to favor actions to help curb climate change over decisions that would hinder it.
+The agreement is meant to entice governments to favour actions to help curb climate change over decisions that would hinder it.

 Ireland’s current conundrum is the perfect example of this.

-The easiest and quickest solution to increase energy production and avoid potential blackout periods would be to fire up coal and oil power plants.
-Due to the current situation, their scheduled closures are now being pushed back to help fight the current energy crisis.
+The easiest and quickest solution to increase energy production and avoid potential rolling blackout periods would be to fire up coal and oil power plants.
+Due to the current situation, their scheduled closures are now being pushed back to help fight the current energy shortage.